kstenerud/concise-encoding/cbe-specification.md

 **Example**:

-    [1d] (14 bytes of data) [08] (4 bytes of data)
+    [1d] (14 elements of data) [08] (4 elements of data)

-In this case, the first chunk is 14 bytes long and has a continuation bit of 1.
-The second chunk has 4 bytes of data and a continuation bit of 0.
-The total length of the array is 18 bytes, split across two chunks.
+In this case, the first chunk is 14 elements long and has a continuation bit of 1.
+The second chunk has 4 elements of data and a continuation bit of 0.
+The total length of the array is 18 elements (element size depends on the array type), split across two chunks.

 ### String